Apollo Lunar Module: Development flights

 LM-1 was built to make the first uncrewed flight for propulsion systems testing, launched into low Earth orbit atop a Saturn IB.
 This was originally planned for April 1967, to be followed by the first crewed flight later that year.
 But the LM's development problems had been underestimated, and LM-1's flight was delayed until January 22, 1968, as Apollo 5.
 At that time, LM-2 was held in reserve in case the LM-1 flight failed, which did not happen.

-LM-3 now became the first crewed LM, again to be flown in low Earth orbit to test all the systems, and practice the separation, rendezvous, and docking planned for Apollo 8 in December 1968.
+LM-3 now became the first crewed LM, again to be flown in low Earth orbit to test all the systems and practice the separation, rendezvous, and docking planned for Apollo 8 in December 1968.
 But again, last-minute problems delayed its flight until Apollo 9 on March 3, 1969.
-A second, higher Earth orbit crewed practice flight had been planned to follow LM-3, but this was canceled to keep the program timeline on track.
+A second, higher Earth orbit crewed practice flight had been planned to follow LM-3, but this was cancelled to keep the program timeline on track.
 Apollo 10 launched on May 18, 1969, using LM-4 for a "dress rehearsal" for the lunar landing, practicing all phases of the mission except powered descent initiation through takeoff.
 The LM descended to 47400 ft above the lunar surface, then jettisoned the descent stage and used its ascent engine to return to the CSM.